djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 Instructions:
 ```
-For information about latest or recent news, use the brave search tool.
-Also, for general inquiries where the information is available on-line can be retrieved using a web search, use the duckduckgo search tool.
+For information about latest or recent news, use the DuckDuckGo search tool.
+Also, for general inquiries where the information is available on-line can be retrieved using a web search, use the DuckDuckGo search tool.
 ```

 Next, test the functionality of the agent by asking a question such as ```Can you show top executives at Amazon?``` and observe the response of the agent.
 Click the **Show Reasoning** link (annotated with red arrow) and note how the agent is correctly invoking the **DuckDuckGo Search Tool** to retrieve relevant information.